dengste/org-caldav/README.md

 and try to replicate the error to get a backtrace.

+You can also turn on excessive debugging by setting the variable org-caldav-debug-level to 2.
+This will also output the *contents* of the events into the debug buffer.
+If you send such a buffer in a bug report, please make very sure you have removed personal information from those events.

 #### Known Bugs

+* Events created by sexp entires don't work correctly.

 * Recurring events created or changed on the calendar side cannot be synced (they will work fine as long as you manage them in Org,